Residence Life

 How can I get my mail box?

 Students will get their mail box keys when checking into the residence halls.
-The student mailing address is as follows:

 How can I get telephone/internet service in my room?